underradicals/underradicals/README.md

 - How many Leet Code problems you have solved.
 - How many sorting algorithms you can implement by memory.
 - How many times you have contributed to OSS.
-- How many repositories or starts you have on GitHub.
+- How many repositories or stars you have on GitHub.
 (Its really not that serious)